FLAGlab/flaglab.github.io/_researchareas/ai-research.md

 ---

 The Artificial Intelligence (AI) and Machine Learning research pillar at the FLAG lab, focuses in the development of cutting edge approaches for the advancement of this important domain.
-Furthermore, we are interested in the intersection of AI and Machine Learning with other disciplines in the domain of computer science such as recomender systems, smart cities, Internet of Things
+Furthermore, we are interested in the intersection of AI and Machine Learning with other disciplines in the domain of computer science such as recomender systems, smart cities, Internet of Things, to mention a few.

 We apply the proposed approaches in a variety of domains including technology enchanced learning, software verification, and programming languages.